xiGUAwanOU/tech-note/frontend-development/javascript/memory-leak-patterns.md

 > The main cause for leaks in garbage collected languages are unwanted references.

-There are 3 patterns of memory leak mentioned in [this article](https://auth0.com/blog/four-types-of-leaks-in-your-javascript-code-and-how-to-get-rid-of-them/) (the 4th pattern metioned in the original article is actually an implementation issue, which will be probably improved in the future).
+There are 3 patterns of memory leak mentioned in [this article](https://auth0.com/blog/four-types-of-leaks-in-your-javascript-code-and-how-to-get-rid-of-them/) (the 4th pattern metioned there is actually an implementation issue, which will be probably improved in the future).

 ## 1. Accidental global variables